Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Results

 \subsection{Transfer Attacks Succeed on Black-Box APIs; On-Target Reveals Complex Interactions}

 Table~\ref{tab:attack_methods} presents transfer results where universal strings optimized on Qwen2.5-Coder-14B are applied unchanged to all targets.
 This models a low-barrier adversary: optimization is performed once, and resulting strings are reused across vulnerable functions and deployed detectors.
-Across black-box and operational black-box targets, transfer achieves 44.04\%--99.03\% union $\mathrm{ASR}_{\mathrm{cond}}$, establishing that API opacity alone does not prevent evasion under semantics-preserving perturbations.
-However, transferability is not uniform: GPT-5-mini exhibits materially lower success (44.04\%) than other models (87--99\%), indicating that robustness varies across model families even under identical carriers.
+Across black-box API and cost-limited gray-box targets, transfer achieves 44.04\%--99.38\% union $\mathrm{ASR}_{\mathrm{cond}}$, establishing that API opacity alone does not prevent evasion under syntax-preserving perturbations.
+However, transferability is not uniform: GPT-5-mini exhibits lower success (44.04\%) than other models (87--99\%).
+To test whether this reflects genuine robustness or insufficient surrogate capacity, we applied identifier substitution strings optimized on-target on Qwen2.5-Coder-32B (a stronger surrogate) to GPT-5-mini; ASR increases only marginally (10.62\% $\to$ 13.4\%), suggesting that the lower transferability is not an artifact of weak surrogate transfer.